saghul/pyuv/docs/idle.rst

     .. note::
-        The notable difference with :py:class:`Prepare` handles is that when there are active idle handles, the loop will perform a zero timeout poll instead of blocking for I/O.
+        The notable difference with :py:class:`Prepare` handles is that when there are active :py:class:`Idle` handles, the loop will perform a zero timeout poll instead of blocking for I/O.

     .. warning::
         Despite the name, :py:class:`Idle` handles will get their callbacks